 One crucial step: IT teams should structure the corporate Virtual Private Network (VPN) to cover all home offices, which means nailing down that:

 - Passwords meet acceptable standards (especially on each home’s Wi-Fi)

 - All the right equipment, firmware, and apps are in place.

 Of course, in all these tips, there’s overlap.
-For example, remote working employees’ training and dealing with cybersecurity policy (see above) should establish a password variation strategy, changing them regularly.
-However, PM deserves its own slot in this conversation.
+For example, remote employees should go through training to secure and manage company assets effectively with password and 2-factor authentications. changing them regularly.
+However, password management deserves its own slot in this conversation.

 5. Make encryption software integral to the remote working environment

-It creates peace of mind knowing that if any device or files are stolen or lost, they are encryption protected, SaaS developers have made significant strides in the encryption arena, protecting digital assets in file format, emails and texting content, and applications.
+It creates peace of mind knowing that if any device or files are stolen or lost, they are encrypted.
+SaaS developers have made significant strides in the encryption arena, protecting digital assets in file format, emails and texting content, and applications.

 Moreover, a disaster capability of wiping storage clean in the event of theft or loss is critical wherever data is extra-sensitive.
 It’s not a massive leap to tie most mobile device management platforms into a protection strategy that’s so comprehensive.